 As part of TechRadar's PC Gaming Week 2018, we spent more time with the Asus ROG Swift PG27UQ, which promises to be one of the best gaming monitors ever made.

 You get HDR 10 support and DCI-P3 color gamut for vivid colors, a high 144Hz refresh rate for smooth gameplay, and an ultra-high-resolution of 3,840 x 2,160.
 If you have a gaming rig that can keep up – and it’ll have to be beefy – then the Asus ROG Swift PG27UQ is a very impressive monitor indeed.
+In fact, it's one of the best 4K monitors around.

 Price and availability